-One thing they could do is to take a small length of string and mark two points on it.
+One thing we could do is to take a small length of string and mark two points on it.
 This will be a string length.
-They can measure the width of the desk in string lengths (Fig. 10.4).
-How can they use the string to measure distances less than the length of a string?
-They can fold the string and mark it into $\frac{1}{2}$, $\frac{1}{4}$ and $\frac{1}{8}$ 'string lengths'.
-Now, perhaps Paheli and Boojho can measure the exact length of the desk using the string.
+We can measure the width of the desk in string lengths (Fig. 10.4).
+How can we use the string to measure distances less than the length of a string?
+We can fold the string and mark it into $\frac{1}{2}$ , $\frac{1}{4}$ and $\frac{1}{8}$ 'string lengths'.
+Now, perhaps we can measure the exact length of the desk using the string.

-You would say that they should use the scale in their geometry box and solve their problem?
+You would say that we should use the scale in our geometry box and solve our problem?
 Yes, Of course!

-Boojho has been reading about the way people used to measure distances before such standard scales were made and he has been trying to follow different methods of measuring distances.
+We have been reading about the way people used to measure distances before such standard scales were made and we have been trying to follow different methods of measuring distances.